Zero-Shot Coreset Selection via Iterative Subspace Sampling: Evaluation

 \subsection{Experimental Setup}

 {\bf Datasets}.
-We evaluate the effectiveness of Zero-Shot Coreset Selection (ZCore) on four image classification datasets: CIFAR10 \cite{cifar}, CIFAR100, ImageNet \cite{imagenet}, and EuroSAT \cite{eurosat}.
-We compare the full training and coreset size across each dataset in \cref{tab:data}.
-Notably, full dataset sizes span from 1.3 \textrm{M} to 2,700 examples and coreset sizes span from 896,817 to 270 examples (three orders of magnitude).
-EuroSAT has no explicit training set, so we create ``four" datasets using 80/20, 40/60, 20/80, and 10/90 training/validation splits to experiment with dataset scale in the same distribution of satellite images.
+We evaluate ZCore selections for downstream model training and subsequent validation accuracy on four image classification datasets: CIFAR10 \cite{cifar}, CIFAR100, ImageNet \cite{imagenet}, and EuroSAT \cite{eurosat}.
+Notably, full dataset sizes span from 1.3 \textrm{M} to 2,700 examples and coreset sizes span from 896,817 to 270 examples (over three orders of magnitude, see \cref{tab:data} in Supplementary).
+EuroSAT has no explicit training set, so we create ``four" datasets using 80/20, 40/60, 20/80, and 10/90 training/validation splits to experiment with decreasing dataset scale in the same distribution of satellite images.
+All reported accuracy results are for model validation after training on a specific coreset.

 {\bf Network Training}.
 We use two different network models and training regimes to evaluate coresets.
 For CIFAR10, CIFAR100, and EuroSAT, we train a ResNet18 model on selected coresets for 200 epochs with a batch size of 128.
 For ImageNet, we alternatively train a ResNet32 model for 60 epochs with a batch size of 256.
 Following the protocol of \cite{Zhang_2024_CVPR}, we use an SGD optimizer with momentum 0.9, weight decay 0.0005, and a learning rate of 0.1 that decays with the cosine annealing scheduler via PyTorch \cite{NEURIPS2019_bdbca288}.
 After model training, we use the model's validation accuracy to quantitatively evaluate coreset selection performance.